s

 Drill holes in the cookies and tie with loops of ribbon in assorted colors and hang on the tree.

 This tree looks so cute and it is fun to see the little furry ones help themselves to cookies!
-But make sure you remove the ribbon before your dog eats it.
-And placed next to your tree, this one will look great.
+When you are not there to monitor, be sure and place tree out of reach of the biggest dog in the house!
+Make sure you remove the ribbon before your dog eats a cookie (ribbon is zero digestible).
+And when placed near your tree, this one will look great.

 Don’t forget to decorate the pot with a big bow.